JensKnipper/personal-blog/_posts/2026-01-19-demystifying-dependency-injection-what-and-why.md

 This enables us to test units in isolation.

 There are multiple ways to inject dependencies, which will be covered in another part of this series.
-DI can also be implemented in different ways—either manually or with a framework.
+DI can also be implemented in different ways, either manually or with a framework.
 Frameworks may inject dependencies at compile time or at runtime.
 These topics will also be explored in future articles.